The Lost Stories: The Bridal Dance

 As preparations for Horace and Evanlyn's wedding commence, a series of mishaps befall Castle Redmont.
 Will investigates the accidents and comes up with Robard, the assistant steward who was recently demoted.
 In a meeting with Will, Robard admits to the crimes, but doesn’t give up everything.
-The next day, Robard is discovered dead - what seemed like suicide by poison - with a piece of a paper with two names on it the only suspicious thing in the room.
+The next day, Robard is discovered dead - what seemed like suicide by poison - with a piece of paper with two names on it the only suspicious thing in the room.
 Following the names around town, Will discovers they were aliases and the men to whom those names belonged were probably Genovesan assassins.
 Talking it over with Halt, the two Rangers conclude that there is a distinct danger because King Duncan and royal dignitaries from other countries would be coming to Redmont very soon for Horace and Princess Evanlyn's wedding.
 A new piece of evidence came to light from Robard's room, but Will could make neither heads nor tails of it.
 The day of the wedding arrived and as Will gave his speech (albeit unwritten and unprepared because of the story "Purple Prose"), he realized that there was a gallery above the dance hall where assassins would have a perfect window of opportunity to strike.
 Gathering a Skandian friend, Nils, Will hurried up the steps leading to the gallery.
 There, he and Nils overcame two assassins in the nick of time and Will just barely made it back in time for a dance with his sweetheart Alyss, who would have murdered him for missing the dance.
-As it was, she gave him a dire warning not to miss their wedding dance, when Will finally proposed.
+As it was, she gave him a dire warning not to miss their wedding dance, when Will finally proposed (happens later).